bslookr/shiny-turd/README.md

 # shiny-turd
-Shiny little shit.
-I aim for this to be little Python coded virus.
+I aim for this to be a little Python coded virus.
 With that being said this is purely educational.